thejoseflife/Black-Scholes/README.md

 # Black-Scholes
- A Black-Scholes pricing calculator for European options.
+ A dividend-modified Black-Scholes pricing calculator for European options.